NikKowPHP/social-brain/chapters/chapter-14.md

 #### **The Science: Psychological Safety**

-The ultimate legacy is **psychological safety**—a shared belief that the team is safe for interpersonal risk-taking.
-This is the systemic, group-level application of the SCARF model (Chapter 2), where the five domains are consistently nurtured.
+Watching her team, Maria finally understood what all the research she'd been reading was pointing toward.
+Her legacy wasn't a political victory; it was this resilient culture.
+She finally had a name for it: **psychological safety**—a shared belief that the team is safe for interpersonal risk-taking.
+It wasn't an abstract concept anymore; it was the tangible, durable outcome of consistently nurturing the five SCARF domains.

 As a leader, your job is to be the chief architect of this environment.